Art of Problem Solving Careers

 You create with code.
 Building new things and improving old things is an intrinsic part of who you are.
 You want to use those skills to make something that’s more than just a dressed-up ad-delivery company.
 You want to explore new technologies that will help us educate and inspire the next generation of builders.
 But most of all, you were just like our students when you were younger, and you want to build applications that you wish existed when you were a kid.

 To apply, send your cover letter and resume to firstname.lastname@example.org, and tell us about the coolest thing you ever made (or the coolest thing you’d like to make!).
+Links to live code samples or your github repo are a plus!
 This is a full-time position in our offices in San Diego, CA.

 You want to spread the word about products and services that people love.
 You find the right audiences and choose tantalizing approaches to make them want to learn more.
 You'll put the CEO on the best stages and help him find the right words to say when he's there.
 You're a wordsmith who could have written twice as good a job description for this position in half the time it took us.